justinpecott/breadcrumbs/README.md

 2. Fetch all entries from your Feedbin "Pages" feed
 3. Fetch all your starred articles
 4. Merge entries (marking duplicates appropriately)
+5. For each new entry:
-5. Generate AI summaries for any new entries via Kagi API
+   - Generate AI summary via Kagi API (if API key provided)
+   - Archive the full web page using monolith
 6. Save to `dist/data/data.json` with backup of previous version

 ## Output Structure